 However, a more economical option is the Microsoft 365 Business Basic (formerly Office 365 Business Essentials) package, that only costs $5/month/user under the annual pricing scheme.
 This option doesn’t include desktop versions of Office apps, but it does include Exchange, OneDrive, SharePoint, and Teams services.

 Slack is a popular collaboration tool that can be used on both desktop and mobile devices.
-Its primary function is exchanging direct messages and files between persons or inside a user group, expanded by the capability to organise chats into channels, say, for a specific project, department, company, topic, etc.
+Its primary function is exchanging direct messages and files between persons or inside a user group, expanded by the capability to organize chats into channels, say, for a specific project, department, company, topic, etc.

 This tool stands out from the crowd thanks to its support for voice and video calling, be it through its desktop or mobile app, allowing for more direct contact when needed.
 There’s even your space inside the app, where you can draft messages, list your to-dos, or keep links.